arwes/arwes/FAQ.md

 - [CSS in JavaScript with JSS and React](https://medium.com/jobsity/css-in-javascript-with-jss-and-react-54cdd2720222).
 - Check how [material-ui](https://material-ui.com) (the world's most popular UI React framework) uses JSS for its [customization](https://material-ui.com/customization/css-in-js) strategy.

-## What about SSR or the JAMStack?
+## What about SSR or the [JAMstack](https://jamstack.org)?

-Arwes is built in tools that can be easily setup for server-side rendering (SSR) or used as static generated markup/JavaScript sites as the [JAMStack](https://jamstack.org), so definitely you can use Arwes with [Gatsby](http://gatsbyjs.org) or [Next](https://nextjs.org).
+Arwes is built in tools that can be easily setup for server-side rendering (SSR) or used as static generated markup/JavaScript sites as the [JAMstack](https://jamstack.org), so definitely you can use Arwes with [Gatsby](http://gatsbyjs.org) or [Next](https://nextjs.org).

 But Arwes requires a few more setup steps to make it work for such requirements due to its design, sound and animation systems.

-There is a plan to document complete examples in the [roadmap](./ROADMAP.md).
+There is a plan to document complete examples.

 ## Can I build SEO-friendly sites with Arwes?